|Greensburg Public Library||(812) 663-2826|

 Keith came to the library in 2012.
 He is in charge of maintaining and updating the library’s technical equipment and website, as well as assisting patrons with technological problems.
 Outside of work, he enjoys cooking and traveling and previously worked in Japan as a teacher.
 If you would like basic computer training, you can contact him by phone at (812) 663-2826 or by using this form.

 Lori D. has been working at the Library in some capacity since September 1998.
-Currently, she handles community relations, marketing, and adult programming.
+Currently, she handles community relations, marketing, and adult programming, and supervises circulation staff.
 She is available to speak to groups or organizations about the Library and welcomes the chance to do so.

 Lori is married and has, “Three terrific children and two awesome grandsons.”
 She and her husband, Sean, participate in pre-1840 re-enactments and really enjoy camping and road trips.